alumniei/mentorados/app/views/home/code_of_conduct.en.html.md

 - Respect the availability and contributions of the platform mentors, who offer their support pro bono.
-- Respect students time by keeping your profile up to date and letting us know when you are not available to mentor students.
+- Keep your data up to date.
+Turn your profile as inactive when you are not available to mentor students.
 - Cultivate a network of support and encouragement for each other.
 - Respect confidentiality over the elements and information shared in this platform.